Erin Wade was a born achiever.

 Q: What was your last splurge?

 A: Oh, shoes.
 It’s always shoes.
 And seeds.
 There’s parity there.
 (But) I haven’t actually bought a nice new purse or pair of shoes in a while.
-I bought a cute skirt for opening in Austin, that was probably it.
+I bought a cute skirt for an opening in Austin, that was probably it.
 It’s either farm stuff or fashion stuff, which is weird, but true.
 And I’m thinking about getting a tractor.

 Q: Do you have any guilty pleasures?